 5 – Final rinse:

-Once the initial neutralizing solution is cleaned up, it is important to thoroughly flush and rinse the remaining solution out of the concrete multiple times.
-It can leave a white powdery residue (calcium carbonate) on your garage floor once dried if you do not do this.
+Once the initial neutralizing solution is cleaned up, it is important to thoroughly flush and rinse the remaining solution out of the concrete.
+You may need to do this multiple times.
+It will leave a white powdery residue (calcium carbonate) on your garage floor once dried if you do not do this.
 This is a fine white dust that will not allow your coating to adhere properly.
 Use a high pressure nozzle while thoroughly scrubbing the concrete with your scrub brush.
 You can introduce a mild solution of Simple Green at this point if you like.
 Just make sure it is thoroughly rinsed.

-Using a pressure washer for this process well also.
-Do not use a pressure washer to rinse off the initial neutralizing solution however.
+Using a pressure washer for this process works well also.
+Do not use a pressure washer to rinse off the initial neutralizing solution.
 It can drive any acid solution that had not been neutralized deeper into the concrete and cause problems later.

 6 – pH test your rinse water: